magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/slack-settings.md

 ### Create an application in Slack.
 Get Slack API token

-To configure Slack settings in Thingsboard, first register an application in Slack API.
+To configure Slack settings in IoT Hub, first register an application in Slack API.
 To do this, open [get Slack API token](https://api.slack.com/tutorials/tracks/getting-a-token) page.
 Next, follow these steps:

 {% include images-gallery.html imageCollection="slackProviderSettings" showListImageTitles="true" %}

 {% unless docsPrefix contains 'paas/' %}
 ### Slack settings configuration as System administrator

-Login to your ThingsBoard UI as a system administrator.
+Login to your IoT Hub UI as a system administrator.
 Navigate to "Settings" page, "Notification" tab.
 In "Slack settings" window paste copied Slack API token to "Slack api token" row and click "Save".

 {% include images-gallery.html imageCollection="thingsboardSystemAdminSettings" %}
 {% endunless %}

 ### Slack settings configuration as Tenant administrator

-Login to your ThingsBoard UI as a tenant administrator.
+Login to your IoT Hub UI as a tenant administrator.
 Navigate to "Settings" page, "Notification" tab.
 In "Slack settings" window paste copied Slack API token to "Slack api token" row and click "Save".

 {% include images-gallery.html imageCollection="thingsboardTenantAdminSettings" %}

 <br>
-Once you have configured your notifications, you will start receiving notifications in your Slack channel whenever an event is triggered in your Thingsboard instance according to the notification rules you set.
+Once you have configured your notifications, you will start receiving notifications in your Slack channel whenever an event is triggered in your IoT Hub instance according to the notification rules you set.
 You will also be able to send messages to any of your users.